ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/I2C-LIS3MLD/readme.txt

 ** TARGET **

-The demo runs on an STMicroelectronics STM32L4-Nucleo board.
+The demo runs on a STM32 Nucleo64-L476RG board.
 It has been tested with the X-NUCLEO-IKS01A1 shield.

 ** The Demo **

-The application demonstrates the use of the STM32L4xx EXT driver.
+The application demonstrates the use of the STM32L4xx I2C driver in order to acquire data from LIS3MDL using ChibiOS/EX.

 ** Board Setup **